abdelrahmanali15/virtuoso_plotting/README.md

 1. Copy the provided `display.drf` file from this repository.
 2. Replace the `display.drf` in your PDK folder with this one.

 > ⚠️ Note: This customization is only tested and validated for the 65nm PDK.
-It may not work correctly with other PDKs.
+It will not work correctly with other PDKs.
+> It's advised to take a backup from the display.drf file you have before replacing.
+> The file might have display problems in layout.
+This is not tested.